 Bark plans

 Bark offers two tiers of pricing — Bark Jr. and Bark Premium — plus the extremely unique option of having a phone and router available, both with the parental features baked right in.
-This will let you achieve even further parental control functionality, since Bark no longer has to work around Android or iPhone settings to share the device's activity.
+This will enable you to achieve even further parental control functionality, as Bark no longer needs to work around Android or iPhone settings to share the device's activity.

 - Bark Jr.: Starts at $5.00/mo for the monthly plan.
 Allows web filtering, screen time management, and location tracking.